CSU-TAPS (Testing Ag Performance Solutions)

 This format facilitates comparison of and investigation into which team’s sets of decisions turn out to be more productive, profitable, and/or input-use efficient, comparison that isn’t possible with on-farm programs and competition, given the variation in soils, weather and other factors from farm to farm.

-Thanks to participants, partners & sponsors!
+Thanks to our participants, partners & sponsors!

+Many kinds of partner contributions make CSU-TAPS possible.
 The Colorado Water Conservation Board and NRCS provide major support.